golemfactory/devops-testnet-deployment/README.md

 - `subnet`: The subnet to be used.
 Default is "public".
 - `version`: The version of the service to deploy.
 Default is "0.15.2".

+### comp.py

+Use this script as "post installation" for new bare metals / instances.|
+You can edit those values :
+instances=3
+subnet="public"
+version="0.16.0-rc4"
+memory="2G"
+cpus="1.0"

 #### Usage

 To use the `comp.py` script, you need to have Python installed.
 You can run the script with command :